thaddeuspearson/LS-PY175/README.md

 - New flask app with poetry workflow:

-    1. Create a new "poetry" project
+    1. Create a new "poetry" project:

         ```
         poetry new <project-name>
         ```

-    1. In the root directory created by "poetry", create a new file
+    1. In the root directory created by "poetry", create a new file:

         ```
         touch app.py